twiechert/WiechertDataTablesBundle/README.md

 ###2.
 Create a configuration file:

-The bundle needs a configuration file that defines which entities can be displayed, how to find them.
+The bundle needs a configuration file that defines which entities can be displayed, where to find them, which actions can be applied and so on (see Configuration Reference)

 ```
 Datatables: